KokoDoko/kokodoko.github.io/README.md

  ## Lessons and workshops

+ - Getting to grips with Object Oriented Programming
- - Typescript lessons
+ - Building web games with Typescript
+ - Building a web app with Vue
- - Unity introduction
+ - Getting started with Unity
- - Machine Learning algorithm introduction
+ - Practicing with a machine learning algorithm

  ## Work for Clients